hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 The benefit of using Terraform to provision your deployment is that the work you put in will be easily replicable for anyone else who wants to do the same setup.

-If you've ever tried to setup Airbyte you know that it's very easy to do and requires zero effort just to get started if you just follow the documentation from start to finish, no matter what method/ provider you choose (AWS, Azure, Google Cloud Platform, Kubernetes etc.).
+If you've ever tried to setup Airbyte you know that it's very easy to do and requires zero effort just to get started if you just follow the documentation from start to finish, no matter what method/provider you choose (AWS, Azure, Google Cloud Platform, Kubernetes etc.).

 But using a free tool comes with the responsibility of deploying the service to your own environment and Airbytes documentation doesn't go trough all aspects of deploying the tool.
 Especially the security aspect of running Airbyte on a server which is left to the user to interpret themselves.